btholt/intermediate-react-v6/lessons/06-transitions/C-making-it-work-without-transitions.md

 No surprises here.

-Let's go modify our App.jsx.
+Let's go modify our `App.jsx`.
 Put this in there

 ```javascript
 import { useState, useEffect } from "react";